River Colne, Hertfordshire

-The Colne is a river and a tributary of the River Thames in England.
+The Colne (/ˈkəʊln/) is a river and a tributary of the River Thames in England.
 Just over half its course is in south Hertfordshire.
 Downstream, it forms the boundary between Buckinghamshire and the London Borough of Hillingdon.
 The confluence with the River Thames is on the Staines reach (above Penton Hook Lock) at Staines-upon-Thames.

 Two of its distributaries, constructed in the 1600 - 1750 period largely for aesthetic reasons for Hampton Court and for Syon Park, have been maintained.
 Their main purpose was not drinking water but these can be likened to the New River in scale and in date.
 Crossing its route, many viaducts and a canal, the intersecting Grand Union Canal, have been recognised for pioneering engineering during the Industrial Revolution.

 Digging for gravel and clay along its lower course near Rickmansworth has created a belt of flooded pits below the water table, as established lakes, many of which are well-adapted habitats for wildlife, protected as nature reserves.
 The river, meadows and lakes form the Colne Valley regional park covering 43 mi2.